1989: Victories and Rivalry

 At the close of the 1988 season, Senna enjoyed a first-time victory in the driver rankings; though Prost had scored more overall points, Senna won once more often.
 Unsurprisingly, Prost would later support the scoring overhaul that went into effect in the 1990s.

 1989 was the year that the rivalry between Senna and Prost erupted both on and off the track.
 Race one in Brazil was a disappointment for Senna; Prost took second and home favorite Senna failed to reach the podium.
-Online slots were still nearly a decade away.
+Next stop, Texas, USA.

 It was also the year in which Senna was taught a valuable lesson.
 A foolish acquaintance suggested he apply for SSD as a way to get some easy cash without working.
 He read booklet on How to apply for Social Security Disability benefits and applied.
 The problem was that SSD is only available to US citizens.
 And while applying for benefits, he triggered an immigration investigation, leading to a brief suspension in his racing career.